Elias2660/elias2660.github.io/README.md

 This is a `nextjs` application that is bootstrapped with `create-next-app`.
 There's other packages, that deal with markdown rendering (for the posts), but most of this stuff is pure next.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Inter](https://vercel.com/font).
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load `Inter`.

 ## To run locally